 10. Buddy

-Overview: Buddy is a simple and intuitive CI/CD tool that allows you to automate workflows in a user-friendly interface, supporting a wide range of deployment methods.
+Buddy is a simple and intuitive CI/CD tool that allows you to automate workflows in a user-friendly interface, supporting a wide range of deployment methods.
+Buddy scales effectively, especially for Dockerized and Kubernetes-based applications, and provides a user-friendly interface to manage complex workflows.

 Key Features: